ltspicer/dxf2gcode.linux.installer/readme.txt

 Python 3.7 or higher is required.
 This is checked by the script. pip must be installed.
-Install with: sudo apt-get install python3-pip The script is tested on Debian 10, 11 & 12 with GNOME & MATE, Linux Mint 20.3 mate, 21 Cinnamon, 21.1 MATE, 21.3 MATE, 22 MATE, Xubuntu 22.04 (XFCE), Kubuntu 22.04 (KDE) and Lubuntu 20.04.4 (LXDE), Raspberry OS, MX Linux
+Install with: sudo apt-get install python3-pip

+The script is tested on:
+Debian 10, 11 & 12 with GNOME & MATE, Linux Mint 20.3 mate,
+21 Cinnamon, 21.1 MATE, 21.3 MATE, 22 MATE, Xubuntu 22.04 (XFCE),
+Kubuntu 22.04 (KDE) and Lubuntu 20.04.4 (LXDE), Raspberry OS, MX Linux